-The Draft Fingal Development (2023-2029) with its supporting policies and objectives are key to the future sustainable development of the county.
-The Draft Plan aims to balance the needs of the future population with the preservation, conservation and enhancement of the environment.
+The Fingal Development 2023-2029 with its supporting policies and objectives are key to the future sustainable development of the county.
+The Plan aims to balance the needs of the future population with the preservation, conservation and enhancement of the environment.
 The Plan has a strong focus towards sustainability.

-The SEA process has been carried out in conjunction with the Appropriate Assessment (AA) and SRFA of the Draft Plan.
+The SEA process has been carried out in conjunction with the Appropriate Assessment (AA) and SRFA of the Plan.
 This allows for an early indication of the potential environmental effects likely to occur as a result of the implementation of the Plan.
-As a result changes or alterations to the Draft Plan are made throughout the course of its preparation.
-Through this process of assessment and re-assessment, it was identified that particular objectives could potentially have a negative environmental impact on particular environmental receptors or on a number of them simultaneously.
-The benefit therefore of preparing the Draft Plan, the AA, and the Environment Report ensures that these issues are highlighted at an early stage in the process.
-This allows the potential negative impacts of the Draft Plan to be addressed early on and effectively eliminated and for drafting and inclusion of objectives and policies that are specific to the protection of the environment.
+Through the process of assessment and reassessment, it was identified that particular objectives could potentially have a negative environmental impact on particular environmental receptors, or on a number of them simultaneously.
+The benefit therefore of preparing the Plan, the AA, and the SEA Environment Report ensures that these issues are highlighted at an early stage in the process.
+This allows the potential negative impacts of the Plan to be addressed early on and effectively eliminated and for drafting and inclusion of objectives and policies that are specific to the protection of the environment.

-The chosen development strategy as set out in the Draft Plan has been assessed in terms of its overall sustainability and its potential to impact on the environment.
-The policies and objectives contained within the Draft Plan were assessed for likely significant environmental effects and indicate that the full implementation of the Plan will not result in a significant negative or adverse impact on the environmental resources within the county.
+The chosen development strategy as set out in the Plan has been assessed in terms of its overall sustainability and its potential to impact on the environment.
+The policies and objectives contained within the Plan were assessed for likely significant environmental effects and indicate that the full implementation of the Plan will not result in a significant negative or adverse impact on the environmental resources within the county.
 Where potential for negative impacts on the environment was identified, mitigation measures have been proposed.
-It has been shown in this report the Draft Plan will have a neutral to positive impact on the environment as a whole.
+It has been shown in this report that the Plan will have a neutral to positive impact on the environment as a whole.

-In addition the AA of the Draft Plan was prepared to give information on and assess the potential of the Plan to impact on sites of European scale ecological importance.
-The AA has concluded that assuming the successful implementation of the objectives of the Draft Plan in its current state, there will be no likely significant effects on Natura 2000 sites in Fingal and its environs, either by the Plan in isolation or in combination with other Plans and Projects pertaining to the area.
+In addition, the AA of the Plan was prepared to give information on and assess the potential of the Plan to impact on sites of European scale ecological importance.
+The AA has concluded that assuming the successful implementation of the objectives of the Plan there will be no likely significant effects on Natura 2000 sites in Fingal and its environs, either by the Plan in isolation or in combination with other Plans and Projects pertaining to the area.

 Various objectives have been integrated into the Plan through the SEA, SFRA and AA processes.
-The preparation of the Draft Plan, SEA, AA and SFRA has taken place concurrently and the findings of the AA and SFRA have informed both the Plan and the SEA.
+The preparation of the Plan, SEA, AA and SFRA has taken place concurrently and the findings of the AA and SFRA have informed both the Plan and the SEA.